spotify/polly-jest-presets/README.md

 POLLY_MODE="record" jest
 ```

-You should now see a `.polly_recordings` folder at the root of your project.
+You should now see a `.polly_recordings` directory at the root of your project.
 It should contain a `.har` file which shows the request we made within the it block.

 To test that playback works, disconnect your internet on your machine and run: